Uniform & PE kit

 Where can I buy the St James uniform?

-Other plain items such as trousers, white shirts and PE shorts that comply with our uniform policy can be purchased locally from sports shops and retailers such as Sainsbury’s, Tesco and Marks & Spencer.
+Other plain items such as trousers, skits and white shirts that comply with our uniform policy can be purchased locally from retailers such as Sainsbury’s, Tesco and Marks & Spencer.

 Expectations of uniform at St James

 School uniform is important as it reflects both pride in the school and students’ attitude towards their learning.
 Students must maintain a high standard of personal appearance at all times.